-The US-Mexico Business Coalition (USMBC) is a group of companies with both significant interests in Mexico and a substantial number of employees in the United States.
-USMBC will be a Washington, D.C.-based organization providing a voice from industry before the U.S. and Mexican governments that will emphasize the importance of the bilateral economic relationship and improve the evolving trade and investment between our two countries.
-Membership to the organization will be comprised of corporations and will seek to advocate polices that support job growth and a level-playing field in both countries.
+The US-Mexico Business Coalition (USMBC) is a group of companies with significant interests in Mexico and a substantial number of employees in the United States.
+USMBC is a Washington, DC-based organization providing a voice from industry before the U.S. and Mexican governments.
+We seek to emphasize the importance of the bilateral economic relationship and improve the evolving trade and investment between our two countries.
+Membership to the organization is comprised of corporations seeking to advocate polices that support job growth and a level playing-field in both countries.

 in Bilateral Trade